-The Corporation had foreign currency sales and purchases, which exposed the Corporation to foreign currency risk.
-To avoid the decrease in foreign currency assets and adverse fluctuations of future cash flows resulting from changes in foreign currency exchange rates, the Corporation used foreign currency borrowings to hedge risks of foreign currency exchange rates.
+The Group had foreign currency sales and purchases, which exposed the Group to foreign currency risk.
+To avoid the decrease in foreign currency assets and adverse fluctuations of future cash flows resulting from changes in foreign currency exchange rates, the Group used foreign currency borrowings to hedge risks of foreign currency exchange rates.
 The gain or loss caused by changes in foreign currency exchange rates will be offset by profit or loss from the hedge.
 As a result, the market risk is immaterial.

-Refer to Note 32 for the carrying amounts of the Corporation's foreign currency denominated monetary assets and liabilities at the end of the reporting period.
+The carrying amounts of the Group's foreign currency denominated monetary assets and monetary liabilities (including those eliminated on consolidation) and of the derivatives exposed to foreign currency risk at the end of the reporting period are referred to Note 33.